 At the post-baccalaureate level, limited status enrollment is not available to students who have been denied admission to the department offering the course unless prior approval is granted by the department and the appropriate dean.

 Limited status enrollment does not fulfill requirements for issuing a student visa.
-International students (students studying or wishing to study in the United States on a non-immigrant visa) must have the approval of the Office of International Services (Student Union Building, Room 300) before registering for classes.
+International students (students studying or wishing to study in the United States on a non-immigrant visa) must have the approval of the Office of International Services (Grace Ford Salvatori, Room 120) before registering for classes.

 Limited Status Enrollment Eligibility for Non-immigrant Visa Holders